veltzer/demos-linux/src/examples_standalone/remove_executable_file_while_running/README.md

+# What happpens if you remove a file while it is running

 This example shows that you can remove an executable in a linux system *while it is running* without impacting the running executable.